vcl-iisc/vclab-website/README.md

 - The `position` field accepts only values `M. Tech.
 (CDS)`, `Ph.
 D.`, `M. Tech. (research)`, `Project Assistant`, `Intern`.
 These are case case sensitive
 - On website it will automatically show Dissertation/Thesis based on qualification.

-Sample example for adding a current member.
+Sample example for adding an alumnus.
 ```yml
 - name: Aditya Kumar Pal
   position: M. Tech.
 (CDS)